EndLess728/expo-check-installed-apps/README.md

-Here’s an improved and polished version of the README documentation for clarity, readability, and professionalism:

----

 # Expo Check Installed Apps

 A **config plugin** for Expo to check for the existence of installed apps on Android and iOS.